 Is it really safe to take HIV medicines during pregnancy?

-Thousands of women have taken these drugs all over the world without any complications.
+Millions of women have taken these drugs all over the world.
 This has resulted in many healthy HIV negative babies.

-You and your doctor will talk about your treatment during your antenatal discussions.
+You and your doctor will talk about your treatment and about specific antiretroviral drugs during your antenatal discussions.